jar398/listtools/doc/guide.md

 If `--exemplars` is not given, the exemplars are computed just as the `exemplar.py` command would.

+The checklists should derive through a pipeline beginning with `clean.py`.

-The output (to standard output) has these columns (subject to change):
+The output (to standard output) of `plugin.py` has these columns (subject to change):
  - `A taxon id` - The taxon id of an A row
  - `A taxon name` - The canonicalName of that A record (for human consumption)
  - `B species that intersect` -